Brain Wave: Archie Brock

-Archie Brock, one of the main characters in the story, is mentally disabled; when the earth moves out of the field he becomes a genius by pre-change standards.
+Archie Brock, one of the main characters in the story, is mentally disabled; when the Earth moves out of the field he becomes a genius by pre-Change standards.
 His character is central to the story.
 Halfway through the book he has taken over the farm that he worked on and, with the aid of his dog (who now understands simple English) and some escaped circus animals (two chimps and an elephant), they successfully run the farm together.
 Even though his intelligence has increased fivefold, so has everyone else's.
 He is still considered a relative simpleton, but has very much come to terms with that.
 In the end, when nearly all the humans leave Earth, he decides to stay behind as leader of a colony of now sentient animals and formerly mentally disabled people.

 Dr. Peter Corinth

 Physics researcher who spent a brief period at Los Alamos in WWII.
 He is one of the first to understand the change.
 After the change he experiences an emotional battle to stay loyal to his wife, although he has feelings for another woman in his office.
 He later becomes a pilot of the first spaceship able to explore the galaxy.
-As part of that exploration, he again crosses into the energy-damping field.
+As part of that exploration, he again crosses into the energy-dampening field.
 His mind quickly becomes unable to work the complex controls, and he must wait for the ship to move back out of the field on its own.
+His delay in returning home results in his wife artificially lowering her own intelligence by “frying” parts of her brain.

 Sheila Corinth

 Wife of Peter Corinth.
 She is a housewife before the change.
 The first effect she goes through when the change begins is a philosophical realization that her life as a housewife is "better" than that of her non-conformist friends.
 Later on she begins to lose her sanity from having to deal daily with the existential crisis.
-Her story is typical of many people in the book who didn't have the intelligence before the change to know how bad their situations were.
-Later she goes into her husband's lab to use an electroconvulsive therapy machine there to destroy parts of her brain, bringing her IQ down to about 150, with which she is more comfortable.
-She leaves Peter, and in the last scene we see her introduced to Archie Brock's farm.
+Her story is typical of many people in the book who lacked the intelligence before the change to know how bad their situations were.
+Later she goes into her husband's lab to use an electroconvulsive therapy machine that severely damages her brain, bringing her IQ down to about 150, with which she is more comfortable.
+Her memories of Peter are erased, and in the last scene we see her introduced to Archie Brock's farm.

 Felix Mandelbaum

 Neighbor of the Corinths.
 Before the change he is a Jewish executive secretary of a local union.
 He is 50 years old and was born on the lower East Side of New York.
-Later on he becomes "executive of the world."
+Later on he becomes "executive of the world", and is instrumental in stopping the plot to return the Earth to pre-Change intelligence.